tom2tom/jquery-alertable/readme.md

 ### Promises

-Both `alert` and `confirm` return a promise-compatible ([jQuery-deferred](https://api.jquery.com/jquery.deferred/)) object.
+All methods return a promise-compatible ([jQuery-deferred](https://api.jquery.com/jquery.deferred/)) object.
 As a result, you can use any of the supported chainable methods.
 However, the examples above demonstrate the most appropriate ones to use.